cycloss/pin/README.md

 ## Other

 I made Pin in order to better understand how HTTP and web app frameworks work.
-If you spot a bug, or want a feature added, drop a comment and let me know.
+If you spot a bug, need some help, or want a feature added, drop a comment and let me know.
 Pull requests welcome.